RaidcoreGG/imgui_positioning/README.md

 A line is drawn from the anchor to the window.

+These extended settings will be stored at `imgui.ini.ext`.
+The current `imgui.ini` path is read from the IO context.

 # Usage
 You will have to call `ImGuiExt::UpdatePosition()` before `ImGui::Begin()`.
 Its return value determines whether the window should have a `NoMove` flag or not.